Nontrivial multi-product commutation relation toward reducing T-count in sequential Pauli-based computation: Abstract

 \section{Abstract}

 Quantum compilers that reduce the number of $T$~gates are essential for minimizing the overhead of fault-tolerant quantum computation.
-To achieve effective $T$-count reduction, it is necessary to identify equivalent circuit transformation rules that are not yet utilized in existing tools.
-In this paper, we rewrite any given Clifford$+T$ circuit using a Clifford block followed by a sequential Pauli-based computation, and introduce a nontrivial and ancilla-free equivalent transformation rule, the multi-product commutation relation (MCR).
-This rule constructs gate sequences based on specific commutation properties among multi-Pauli operators, yielding seemingly non-commutative instances that can be commuted.
-To evaluate whether existing compilers account for this commutation rule, we create a benchmark circuit dataset using quantum circuit unoptimization.
-This technique intentionally adds redundancy to the circuit while keeping its equivalence.
-By leveraging the known structure of the original circuit before unoptimization, this method enables a quantitative evaluation of compiler performance by measuring how closely the optimized circuit matches the original one.
-Our numerical experiments reveal that the transformation rule based on MCR is not yet incorporated into current compilers.
-This finding suggests an untapped potential for further $T$-count reduction by integrating MCR-aware transformations, paving the way for improvements in quantum compilers.
+Achieving further $T$-count reduction calls for identifying equivalent circuit transformation rules beyond those utilized in existing tools.
+In this paper, we rewrite any given Clifford$+T$ circuit using a Clifford block followed by a sequential Pauli-based computation, and introduce a nontrivial, ancilla-free transformation rule, the multi-product commutation relation (MCR).
+MCR constructs gate sequences based on specific commutation properties among multi-Pauli operators, yielding seemingly non-commutative instances that can be commuted, thereby enabling gate orderings that cannot be derived from pairwise commutation alone.
+We also propose the MCR Compiler, which incorporates MCR-based transformations as an optimization pass.
+To evaluate its effect, we use a benchmark circuit dataset generated through quantum circuit unoptimization.
+This approach intentionally adds redundancy to the circuit while keeping its equivalence, allowing a quantitative evaluation of compiler performance by comparison with the original circuit.
+Our numerical experiments reveal that the MCR Compiler achieves further $T$-count reduction beyond current compilers, establishing MCR-based transformations as a practical optimization primitive.
+These results highlight an untapped opportunity to enhance the optimization capabilities of quantum compilers.